 The most common tool used to build reports is the BIDS (Business Intelligence Development Studio) suite.
 Visual Studio uses Projects to save development and programs.
 There are several project types which are not automatically included with Visual Studio.
 One of these types is reports.
 Once you create a report project, you can link to various data sources, allowing you to retrieve information from various databases.
 BIDS includes a wide variety of tools to build your report: specific formatting, sectioning, sub reports, drill down capabilities, and charts can be constructed with the tools included.
 Any installation of SQL Server has the BIDS suite included as one of the client tools on server installation; you just need to install it.

-The final of the common report builder tools for CRM is an extension that is applied to the BIDS suite.
+The final of the common report builder tools for Dynamics 365 is an extension that is applied to the BIDS suite.
 The primary purpose of this tool is to allow a report to use an extra data source: Fetch XML.
 Fetch XML will be discussed later in this chapter.
 Currently, this extension can be found here.

 Custom SSRS reports can be created for CRM online using FetchXML queries.
-Microsoft does not support using SQL queries to write custom reports for CRM online.
+Microsoft does not support using SQL queries to write custom reports for Dynamics 365 online.
 This is because the SQL server where the CRM database is stored is not exposed to the developers.
 So we can’t really create a connection.

 Since FetchXML is new and still evolving, it has some limitations over SQL based reporting.
 Here are some of the challenges/limitations of FetchXML based reporting: